rv178/kage/README.md

 -	FEN string parser
 - 	BitBoard representation
+-   Attack generation for pawns, knights and the king
--	Pre-calculated attack tables
+-   Sliding piece attack generation with hyperbola quintessence
 -	Nothing else (as of now)

 ### Aim

 - 	Make a decent (preferrably strong) UCI compatible chess engine
-- 	Negamax search with alpha-beta pruning
-- 	Search with depth

 I'm currently reading the [chess programming wiki](https://www.chessprogramming.org/) to learn more about engine development.